 The Fenton Street property is a three-story commercial building located in Rotorua and was completed in 2020.
 The building has a distinctive appearance and provides some of the most desirable office accommodation within the Central Business District.
 It is currently fully tenanted.
-The Old Taupo Road property is currently a vacant site in Rotorua.
-An application for a building consent was lodged in June 2021.
+The Old Taupo Road property was recently completed and opened to the public in July 2022.